paulfoley/Udacity_Nanodegree-Data_Analyst/Reddit_Data-Explore/README.md

 # Data Explore - Reddit User Data

-[Reddit](https://www.reddit.com/) has provided sample data of their users for exploration.
+[Reddit](https://www.reddit.com/) is an outstanding site!
+They have been kind enough to donate some sample user data for some data exploration.

 ## Reddit User Exploration